... a personal approach, where values clarify aspirations and drive discovery of your unique best path forward.

 After graduating from Duke University with a degree in Economics, I took a job at Waddell & Reed Financial Advisors.
 We offered a “free” financial plan to potential clients as an entrée to selling our mutual funds and insurance.
 While I loved helping people sort out their questions and planning their future, commission-only sales was not for me.
 Throughout my subsequent 27-year career at Freddie Mac, I hoped I would one day return to my first career love, but the industry would have to change before I would be comfortable getting back in the business of financial planning.

 In the meantime, I often found myself pleasantly engaged giving free advice to colleagues who needed help.
 I got married, had two beautiful children and got an MBA in night school along the way.
-I managed to build a very healthy balance sheet for our family on our modest salaries — in spite of having one or both kids in private school for most of the last 16 years and residing in a city with a high cost of living.
+I managed to build a very healthy balance sheet for our family on our modest salaries — in spite of having one or both kids in private school for most of their early years and residing in a city with a high cost of living.

 In 2001 I heard about a new model for delivering advice to families like ours - hourly, fee-only planning as pioneered by Sheryl Garrett.
 From then on, every couple of years I would pull out information about the Garrett Planning Network and think about leaving and starting my own firm.
 But it took until 2017 for my wife and I to agree we had a secure enough foundation established for me to take that leap and pursue my entrepreneurial dream.
 At the end of that year, I became a full-time student.
 I soon completed the Financial Planning Certificate curriculum at Bryant University.
 This is the education that is required prior to taking the CFP® exam, which I passed on the first attempt in July 2018.
 I am now a CFP® candidate lacking only additional hours of experience before I can call myself a Certified Financial Planner™